-Investment management expenses of €16.6m in 2019 include interest payable and the indirect costs, including the relevant staff, accommodation and computer costs of acquiring and managing all types of investments.
+Investment management expenses of €16.6m in 2020 include interest payable and the indirect costs, including the relevant staff, accommodation and computer costs of acquiring and managing all types of investments.

 Article 293 of the Commission delegated Regulation (EU) 2015/35 requires the Company to include information about any gains and losses recognised directly in equity.
-Unrealised gains of €198.8m were recognised directly in the equity in the 2019 ZLAP financial statements.
+Unrealised gains of €106m on the Available for Sale Assets ('AFS') were recognised directly in the equity in the 2020 ZLAP financial statements.

 Article 293 of the Commission delegated Regulation (EU) 2015/35 also requires the Company to include information about any investments in securitisation.
-The Company held no securitised assets at 31/12/2019.
+The Company held no securitised assets at 31/12/2020.